 The brake line lengths have been set carefully during testing.
-We feel it is better to have slightly long brake lines and to fly with a wrap (one turn of line around the hand).
-However, if you do choose to adjust them, please bear in mind the following:
+We feel it is better to have slightly long brake lines and to fly with a wrap when necessary.

+IMPORTANT:

-- Ensure both main brake lines are of equal length. - If a brake handle has been removed, check that the brake line is routed through the correct pulley when it is replaced. - When the brake handles are released in flight, the brake lines should be slack with a substantial "bow" to guarantee no deformation of the trailing edge.
-There must be a minimum of 10cm of free play before the brakes begin to deform the trailing edge.
-This prevents the trailing edge from being deformed when using the speed system.
+- Ensure both main brake lines are of equal length. - If a brake handle has been removed, check that its line is still routed through the pulley when it is replaced. - When the brake handles are released in flight, the brake lines should be slack.
+There must be a substantial "bow" in them to guarantee no deformation of the trailing edge. - There must be a minimum of 10cm of free play before the brakes begin to deform the trailing edge.
+This prevents the trailing edge from being deformed when using the speed system or when controlling the wing with the Multiball System.